Yesaswi33/UniNet-EE/readme.md

 ## Unified Multi-Task AI System for Urban & Environmental Scene Understanding

-UrbanVision AI is a **hybrid multi-task computer vision platform** that performs:
+UrbanVision AI is a hybrid multi-task computer vision platform that performs:

 - 🧠 Image Classification
 - 🚗 Object Detection
 - 🏙️ Semantic Segmentation

-All from a **single uploaded image**.
+All from a single uploaded image.

-It also includes a **full-stack web application** with authentication, user history, OTP-based password recovery, admin dashboard, and AI-powered image analysis.
+It also includes a full-stack web application with authentication, user history, OTP-based password recovery, admin dashboard, and AI-powered image analysis.

 This project demonstrates the integration of:

-> 🤖 Artificial Intelligence + 🌐 Web Development + 🏗️ System Design
+🤖 Artificial Intelligence + 🌐 Web Development + 🏗️ System Design

 ---